-Oppose House Bill 1780!
+Oppose House Bill 1179

 Everyone supports containing skyrocketing prescription drug prices but H.B.
-1780, sponsored by Rep. Rebecca McBeath (D), would actually just make the problem worse for New Hampshire patients and our economy.
-The same bill is currently being litigated in Maryland and could be unconstitutional.
+1179, would actually just make the problem worse for Colorado patients and our economy.
+The same bill became law in Maryland but was later found unconstitutional.

 H.B.
-1780 ignores the realities of the prescription drug marketplace.
+1179 ignores the realities of the prescription drug marketplace.

 Inexplicably, the bill applies only to generic drugs - products that save the state, taxpayers and patients billions per year.
-It does not reduce prices for much more expensive brand-name and specialty drugs that cost New Hampshire patients and taxpayers billions of dollars per year.
+It does not reduce prices for much more expensive brand-name and specialty drugs that cost Colorado patients and taxpayers billions of dollars per year.